Updated October 2022

-- wide variety of potential employers, across various industries (finance, manufacturing, government, business services, real estate, healthcare, retail, etc.)
+- A wide variety of potential employers across various industries (finance, manufacturing, government, business services, real estate, healthcare, retail, etc.)

-- strong emphasis on team work (not an "isolated" position)
+- A strong emphasis on teamwork (this is not an "isolated" position)

-- opportunities for advancement with additional certifications (such as the Payroll Compliance Practitioner certificate through the Canadian Payroll Association)
+- Opportunities for advancement with additional certifications (such as the Payroll Compliance Practitioner certificate through the National Payroll Institute)

 The skills that are most important for success in this field include:

-- organized, responsible, and trustworthy (you'll be handling confidential employee financial information)
+- Being organized, responsible, and trustworthy (you'll be handling confidential employee financial information)

-- comfortable multi-taking, working with deadlines, and at times, under pressure
+- The ability to multi-task, work with deadlines, and at times, handle pressure

 Sound like a good match?
 Read on for the latest jobs forecast for payroll clerks in Winnipeg.